Dennis-Alberti/IoT-Enbedded-Project/README.md

   - Contributed mainly to: setup the ESP32-2 connection of the rover; write the code of the ESP32-2 and ESP32-1; UART connection between the MSP432 and ESP32-1.

 - Dennis Alberti
-  - Contributed mainly in the creation of the MSP432 code.
+  - Contributed mainly in the creation of the MSP432 code and to the creation of the video

 - Tiago Silva
-  - Contributed mainly in the creation of the MSP432 code.
+  - Contributed mainly in the creation of the MSP432 code and to the creation of the video